 2] Ethereum: While still at its nascent stage, Ethereum launched in 2015 might be the Cryptocurrency of the future.
 It is decentralized, secure, and could be used to trade almost anything.

 3] Litecoin: They say that if Bitcoin is gold, Litecoin is silver.
-Litecoin is based upon the fundamentals of how the peer-to-peer system works on Bitcoin, but with improvements on the technical front.
-It has substantially reduced the time of transfer from a rather long one for BTC.
+Litecoin is based on the fundamentals of Bitcoin’s peer-to-peer system, but with technical improvements.
+It has substantially reduced transfer times compared to BTC.

 4] Ripple: Ripple’s distributed financial technology allows for banks around the world to directly transact with each other.